 Donald Judd, an American artist, considered the pioneer of minimalism, explained this concept as: the simple expression of complex thought.
 As you might have noticed that is our motto.
 The purpose of Divest Magazine is to inform and raise awareness on pressing issues such as the climate crisis, in a simple and beautiful format, but at the same time to inspire our readers to be mindful and to consume less.

-These being said I hope you are going to enjoy Divest’s pages and that we will meet again in the second issue.
+These being said I hope you are going to enjoy Divest’s pages:

 *I produced this magazine in a print format as part of my MA final project.
 I did the editorial design, writing, editing, commissioning and art direction for the whole magazine.